ValentineCodes/scaffold-eth-mobile/README.md

 This command starts a local Ethereum network hosted on your local IP address.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `hardhat.config.ts`.

+Alternatively, you can use [Ganache](https://archive.trufflesuite.com/ganache/) to persist the blockchain state during development

 4. On a second terminal, deploy the test contract:

 ```